2015 Baga massacre: Extent of fatalities

 The exact death toll in Baga and 16 surrounding villages is unknown, with estimates ranging from "dozens" to 2000 or more.
 "No one stayed back to count bodies", one local resident told Human Rights Watch.
 "We were all running to get out of town ahead of Boko Haram fighters who have since taken over the area".

 Bukar stated that over two thousand people are thought to have been killed.
 Zanna said that two thousand were "unaccounted for"; other sources said that "dozens" or "over a hundred" had been killed.
 At least 100 were killed in the initial attack on 3 January, according to Baba Abba Hassan, the district head, later adding that "hundreds of corpses still lay on the streets" of the town and that many women and children were among the victims, having been pursued into the bush by the militants.
+According to Human Rights Watch, another survivor claimed that the deceased at the waterside were so numerous they were "uncountable".

 Hassan, however, denied that the attack on 7 January had ever occurred and that the figure of 2,000 deaths was "outrageous".
 Several government sources allegedly rejected claims of such a high number of fatalities, suggesting that it was considerably lower.
 However, the Nigerian government has downplayed the extent of, and frequently outright denied the existence of, Boko Haram attacks several times in the past, including a prior massacre in Baga in 2013 where both Boko Haram and the Nigerian military were implicated in the death of over 200 citizens.